Dispute Resolution

 Sam Bartlett

-Sam is Communications graduate (2019) and is completing his Diploma of Legal Practice at the University of Newcastle.
+Sam completed his Diploma of Legal Practice at the University of Newcastle and was admitted to the Supreme Court of New South Wales in 2023.
 With a major in News and Digital Media, Sam is experienced in interviewing and empathising when a client brings a problem.
-He is also passionate about clear communication and delivering solutions with sophistication and simplicity.

 Sam is part of the employment and litigation team and is often tasked with undertaking a range of problems which don’t fit under a specific category of law.
 This has grown him as a versatile thinker, taking on tough questions which are rarely asked, but which can be all important to the client.